DroneAreaNetwork/dan-specification/dan-proto-v1.md

 - array[T]: uvarint_t length - [T... elements]
 - string: [array(uint8_t)]
 - struct: A simple concatenation of fields with no padding between them.
+- union: A list of fields where only of them can be used at any given time, usually preceded by an enum to determine the field used.

 ## General message type